chamambom/resume/docs/index.md

 **Requirements.
 Planned Changes** To develop and implement strategies for data ingestion and intergration of existing ETL pipelines with azure based services - Azure databricks , Qliksense , Azure Data factory and Azure synapse<br>
 **Duration** -2 months <br>
 **Challenges Experienced**
- - Resources on azure had to connect to datasources located on-premise through IPSec VPNs.
-Azure data factory was too expensive we ended up replacing it with SQL cron jobs.
+ - Resources on azure had to connect to data sources located on-premise through IPSec VPNs.
+   - Azure data factory was too expensive so we ended up replacing it with cron jobs since 90% of the data was structured.
- Some of the datasource endpoints kept going down.
-Resolved to implement a data strategy that included SLA agreements and robust endpoint monitoring to establish boundaries of accountability.<br>
+   - Some of the data source endpoints kept going down.
+ - Resolved to implement a data strategy that included SLA agreements and robust endpoint monitoring to establish boundaries of accountability.<br>

 **References** - <br>

 - - -